Shawabty of Kheperra son of Tasheriteniset

 Findspot: Egypt, Giza, Pit G 7757 A, (tomb of Kheperre), room X

 Not On View

 This shawabty inscribed for Kheperre son of Tasheriteniset dates to the Late Period.
 The typology of this period consists of a tripartite wig, long beard, back pillar and base, with the figure holding the pick on the right shoulder and hoe and cord to a small seed bag on the left.
 Here the arms are crossed right over left.
 There is one framed column of incised text on the front of the figure.
-There is also incised text on the back pillar.
 The tripartite wig has incised lines denoting tresses and the beard is plaited.
-The beard and right elbow are chipped.

 An ancient Egyptian shawabty is a funerary figurine that was intended to magically animate in the Afterlife in order to act as a proxy for the deceased when called upon to tend to field labor or other tasks.
 This expressed purpose was sometimes written on the shawabty itself in the form of a “Shawabty Spell,” of which versions of various length are known.
 Shorter shawabty inscriptions could also just identify the deceased by name and, when applicable, title(s).
 However, many shawabtys carry no text at all.
 The ideal number of such figurines to include in a tomb or burial seems to have varied during different time periods.

 This shawabti is inscribed with one vertical line containing Kheperra’s name and his mother’s name.

 From Giza, Pit G 7757 A, (tomb of Kheperre), room X. 1929: excavated by the Harvard University–Boston Museum of Fine Arts Expedition; assigned to the MFA in the division of finds by the government of Egypt.

 Harvard University—Boston Museum of Fine Arts Expedition